prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>List of references to PrometheusRule objects
+<p>excludedFromEnforcement defines the list of references to PrometheusRule objects
 to be excluded from enforcing a namespace label of origin.
 Applies only if enforcedNamespaceLabel set to true.</p>
 </td>